 If you’re new to the puff stitch, do not worry.
-I have created a video that shows you specifically how to make the puff stitch – see below!
-This information is vital to understanding the Harvest Stitch.
+I have created a revised video that shows you specifically how to make the Harvest Stitch step by step!
+Keep scrolling down to the instructions to find the video!

 One other great thing about this stitch pattern: it only has 1 repeating row!
 Once you learn that row, you can just keep repeating it over and over again, and the result is this beautiful stitch!
 I don’t know about you, but I love stitches that are easy enough to do while watching Netflix, but are still different from the simple crochet stitches.

 Want to get rid of the ads?
 This stitch pattern is available as apart of a PDF bundle with 3 OTHER stitch patterns—all my October stitches!
 From this PDF, you can easily print out the patterns, or view it without ads.

 All right, let’s get started on this stitch pattern!

 - To Pin this Tutorial to your Pinterest Boards, click HERE